Case and Core Contributions Summary

 1. Teach–and help others teach–Plan for School and Life and Best-Self Leadership principles and practices so students in school and college as well as True Professionals can “be, know and do” better at callings, commitment, and courage.

-- Help leaders in education to require and reward students to write Plans for School & Life to improve attitude, attendance, and action, boosting inspiration, perseverance, and “grit.”
+2. Help leaders in education to require and reward students to write Plans for School & Life to improve attitude, attendance, and action–boosting inspiration, perseverance, and “grit.”
 And, provide teaching materials on Veterans Day Founding Education for character traits, civil rights, freedom, patriotism, and personal leadership.

-3. Advance Alabama for three national movements in America related to Freedoms.
-Add teacher resources for Veterans Day Founding History, Character, and Leadership Education (Freedom of Liberty), connect to Civil Rights (Freedom of Rights), and and add Plan for School & Life (to act on Freedom to Flourish) to create more positive impact for students and the State.
-Inform and support teachers, event planners, historians, media, and, state leaders to put sustaining lessons, assignments, and requirements in place to create more successful and sustainable results.
+3. Advance Alabama for three national movements in America related to Freedoms: Veterans Day Founding History, Character, and Leadership Education (Freedom of Liberty); Civil Rights Movement (Freedom of Rights), and Plan for School & Life (to act on Freedom to Flourish).
+This will create more positive impact for students and the State.
+Inform and support teachers, students, parents, civic club leaders, historians, media, and, state leaders to put sustaining lessons, assignments, and requirements in place to create more successful and sustainable results.

 1. Teach Best-Self Leadership so more students and true professionals can “be, know and do” better at callings.

 Students, professionals, and other citizens should be taught common denominators for doing our best in school, college, and other areas of preparation, then trained, used, and rewarded more in church and corporate life.
 It’s a principle for doing our best that helps people and organizations.
 Study of Scripture and personal development literature tells us, it’s a requirement of good stewardship to identify and use our “talents” and to “write a vision….”

 This is a core way for students and others to improve purpose, plan, and performance.